aldefouw/redcap-api-transfer/README.md

 ## Export Data from Source

-NOTE: There is no longer a need to manually download a full data export from source.
-This is done automatically via API now.
+**UPDATE: You no longer need to manually download a full data export from the source REDCap project.
+This is done automatically via API now and handled seamlessly in the background.**

 ~~Download a **Full Data Export** of the project's data from the **Source REDCap**.~~